openlibhums/nglp_importer/README.md

 In Keycloak, you _must_ reset the password for every user on every realm and set the value to a non-temporary password.
 If you get "bad credentials" when trying to login, this is likely the problem.

+For CSV import of URLs you must have a column titled "URL".

 ## Requirements notes
 This project uses: